Florida College Loans

 Subsidized Stafford loans are awarded to those who demonstrate a degree of financial need; the interest rates on these loans are lower than on unsubsidized Stafford loans, and furthermore, the government pays the interest that accrues on the loan while the student is in school.
-Unsubsidized Stafford loans have a slightly higher fixed interest rate, though still relatively low, but the borrower is responsible for the interest that accrues.
+Unsubsidized Stafford loans have a similar fixed interest rate, but the borrower is responsible for the interest that accrues.

 Private Florida College Loans

 In addition to federal loans, you can also apply for private student loans through private lenders.
-If grants, scholarships, and federally awarded Florida College Loans are not enough to cover the cost of college, then turning to Private Florida College Loans could be a very sound financial decision.
-An ideal way to cover costs when all other sources are exhausted, you can research and compare a wide variety of private Florida College Loans by using our Student Loan Comparison Tool above.
+If grants, scholarships, and federally awarded Florida college loans are not enough to cover the cost of college, then turning to private Florida college loans could be a very sound financial decision.
+An ideal way to cover costs when all other sources are exhausted, you can research and compare a wide variety of private Florida college loans by using our Student Loan Comparison Tool.

-A: In order to cover the cost of their education, students can take advantage of federal financial aid.
-The options available via federal aid include loans, grants, and work- study programs.
+In order to cover the cost of their education, students can take advantage of federal financial aid.
+The options available via federal aid include loans, grants, and work-study programs.
 In addition, universities in Florida offer institutional awards that are both need-based and merit-based.
-Furthermore, a number of nonprofit organizations offer grants and scholarship awards to help students with the cost of their attendance.
+Furthermore, a number of non-profit organizations offer grants and scholarship awards to help students with the cost of their attendance.
 And if students still find themselves short of funds, they can look to alternative loan options.